All Episodes

 Well, after all this time, we've reinvented computers again.

-This is what a a processor looks like.
+This is what a processor looks like.

-It's on the right right there.
+It's on the right there.

 People say it's a GPU.

-That GP, that's one GPU unit, and it's uh 70 pounds, 60,000 parts, uh, 10,000 watts.
+And it's 70 pounds, 60,000 parts, 10,000 watts.

-And we're gonna build uh NVIDIA's technology, the next generation of that, uh all here in the United States without without the president's leadership, his policies, his support, and very importantly, his strong encouragement.
+And we're going to build NVIDIA's technology, the next generation of that, all here in the United States.

-And I mean a strong encouragement.
+And I mean his strong encouragement.

-Uh manufacturing, manufacturing isn't about low-cost labor anymore.
+Manufacturing isn't about low-cost labor anymore.

 Manufacturing is about technology.

-And most of the factories that uh build these systems today are the most advanced factories in the future.
+And most of the factories that build these systems today are the most advanced factories in the future.

-And we ought to build it, we ought to build it right here.
+We ought to build it right here.

 And this new industry is called artificial intelligence.